 Types of bed in the current times

 Now that we’re finally caught up, it’s time to take a look at all the types of beds we can find in contemporary times.
 These range a gamut of styles and feature a unique individuality that is defined by genres

 If you’re looking for a flexible and popular option, then the basic frame bed is your best option.
 It consists of a simple frame with a metal headboard.
-There are no rails or footboard, so you get to have lots of fun with arranging the bed covers.
+There are no rails or footboards, so you get to have lots of fun arranging the bed covers.

 A homage to the midcentury modern times, platform beds have seen a major evolution over the ages.
 They’re low height and available in stunning wooden grains.
 Many of these even have hidden, built-in storage compartments when you want to customize a certain design.

-If you’ve ever been inspired by Santa’s sleigh, then sleigh bed must be your dream bed.
+If you’ve ever been inspired by Santa’s sleigh, then a sleigh bed must be your dream bed.
 The curved shapes of the headboard and footboard create a delightful design that can be individualized by carving and grooves.